 Lavash Armenian

-A large, paper-thin flatbread of flour, water and salt, traditionally stretched over a cushion and slapped onto the searing wall of a tonir clay oven, where it bakes in under a minute.
-Eaten fresh and pliable to wrap meats and herbs, or dried for storage and revived with water.
-Inscribed by UNESCO as Armenian cultural heritage.
+A large, paper-thin unleavened flatbread of flour, water and salt, traditionally rolled and stretched paper-thin over a special cushion and slapped onto the searing inner wall of a tonir clay pit oven, where it bakes and blisters in under a minute.
+Eaten fresh and pliable to wrap grilled meats, herbs and cheese, or dried for storage and revived with a sprinkle of water.
+It serves not only as bread but as plate, scoop and utensil.

 Fresh lavash is soft, supple and faintly chewy, with blistered, lightly toasted spots that taste of clean wheat and woodsmoke.
 It is a near-neutral, tender wrapper that lets fillings shine, tearing easily and folding without cracking.